25 Safety Schools to Consider for Your College List

 Many state schools prefer in-state applicants and have high admissions rates, making them a great place to start when looking for safety schools.
 Some state schools even guarantee admission to in-state residents.

-For example, if you attend Texas public schools you get guaranteed admission to public Texas universities if you meet certain class rank and/or testing requirements.
+For example, if you attend Texas public schools, you get guaranteed admission to public Texas universities if you meet certain class rank and/or testing requirements.
 Some of these universities are more competitive than others since each school has its own specific requirements for guaranteed admission.

-2. Consider small, private colleges that offer significant merit aid.
+2. Consider small private colleges that offer significant merit aid.

-Many small, private schools have high acceptance rates and attract strong applicants with generous scholarships.
+Many small private schools have high acceptance rates and attract strong applicants with generous scholarships.
 Unlike larger state schools, these schools often offer smaller class sizes and more contact with professors and faculty, which may appeal to you.

-While some small, private schools have steep tuition rates, schools like Clarke University, Illinois College, and Florida Southern College offer significant merit aid, making them great options for safety schools.
+While some small private schools have steep tuition rates, schools like Clarke University, Illinois College, and Florida Southern College offer significant merit aid, making them great options for safety schools.

 3. Search for schools on CollegeVine and see your chances of acceptance.

-It can be difficult to figure out what schools you can include as safeties on your college list, but don’t worry, CollegeVine can help!
-This is why we created our free chancing engine and school search tool.
-You’ll see your real chances of admission based on your academic profile, test scores, extracurriculars, and more.
-Our chancing engine still works if you’re applying to test-optional schools, and will tell you whether or not to submit your score.
-We can also help you discover schools based on your preferences, from intended major to admissions difficulty to diversity.
+It can be difficult to figure out what schools you can include as safeties on your college list, but don’t worry—CollegeVine can help!
+This is why we created our free chancing engine.
+This helpful tool allows you to see your real chances of admission based on your academic profile, test scores, extracurriculars, and more.
+It even works if you’re applying to test-optional schools, and it will tell you whether or not to submit your score.

 25 Safety Schools with High Acceptance Rates